reinisvaravs/discord-openai-bot/README.md

 ```
 📦 gpt-bot
-├── data/                  # Optional local files (if not using GitHub)
 ├── fetchKnowledge.js      # Fetch and parse knowledge files from GitHub
-├── loadData.js            # (Legacy) Previously used for local loading
 ├── server.js              # Main Discord + OpenAI bot logic
 ├── package.json           # Dependencies and scripts
 ```